dd9jn/rfc4880bis/crypto-refresh.md

       99 e3 26 e5 40 0a 90 93 6c ef b4 e8 eb a0 8c

-Decrypted content encryption key:
+Decrypted AEAD packet tag and version, symmetric and AEAD algorithm, and content encryption key:

-      d1 f0 1b a3 0e 13 0a a7 d2 58 2c 16 e0 50 ae 44
+      d4 01 07 02 d1 f0 1b a3 0e 13 0a a7 d2 58 2c 16
+      e0 50 ae 44

-### Initial Content Encryption Key
+### Algorithm Identifiers and Content Encryption Key

 This key would typically be extracted from an SKESK or PKESK.
-In this example, it is extracted from an SKESK packet, as described above.
+In this example, it is extracted from the SKESK packet above.
+The decrypted SKESK or PKESK also contains the symmetric algorithm and AEAD algorithm to use, in this case AES-128 (7) and OCB (2).
+Note that the packet tag and version must also be checked against the AEAD packet, i.e. this session key may not be used with other (non-AEAD) encrypted data packets or AEAD packets with a version other than 1.

 Content Encryption Key: